Designing Simple Mechanisms: Planning for future moves

-Ascending auctions and dynamic RP are both intuitively simple.
+Ascending auctions and dynamic random priority are both intuitively simple.
 But some games with obviously dominant strategies are not intuitively simple.
-For example, take any chess position such that White can force a win, and consider the subgame that starts from that position.\footnote{It is not known whether White can force a win from the opening position.
-World Chess Champion Bobby Fischer opined, ``I think it's almost definite that the game is a draw theoretically".} If White plays the win-forcing strategy, then by definition the worst-case outcome is that White wins.
-If White ever deviates from that strategy, the best-case outcome is that White wins.
+For example, take any chess position such that White can force a win, and consider the subgame that starts from that position.
+If White plays the win-forcing strategy, then by definition the worst-case outcome is that White wins.
+If White ever deviates from that strategy, then the best-case outcome is that White wins.
 Thus, the win-forcing strategy is obviously dominant in the subgame.
-However, real chess players often fail to play the win-forcing strategy, even from positions that appear in an endgame tablebase \citep{anderson2017assessing}.
+However, real chess players often fail to play the win-forcing strategy, even from positions where such a strategy has been found by computers \citep{anderson2017assessing}.
+(One of the unanswered questions of chess is whether white can force a win from the opening position.
+Chess great Bobby Fischer opined, “I think it’s almost definite that the game is a draw theoretically.”)

-What makes dynamic RP simple, and chess complicated?
-Intuitively, to identify a win-forcing strategy in chess, one has to plan far in advance, consider different future contingencies, and then backward induct in order to judge the merits of each current move.
-By contrast, when playing dynamic RP, each player chooses exactly once, so forward planning is not required.
-Conventional game theory elides this distinction, because a strategy is a complete contingent plan, specifying not only what one does right now, but also what one will do at all future contingencies.
+What makes dynamic random priority simple, and chess complicated?
+Intuitively, to identify a win-forcing strategy in chess, one has to plan far in advance, consider different future contingencies, and then backward-induct to judge the merits of each current move.
+By contrast, when playing dynamic random priority, each player chooses exactly once, so forward planning is not required.
+Conventional game theory elides this distinction, because a strategy is viewed as a complete contingent plan, specifying not only what one does right now, but also what one will do at all future contingencies.